A Promise: An interview with Patrice Leconte

-French director Patrice Leconte adapted the novel of Sefan Zweig Journey into the Past (Widerstand der Wirklichkeit) and for the first time made a movie in English.
+French director Patrice Leconte adapted Stefan Zweig’s novel Journey into the Past (Widerstand der Wirklichkeit) and for the first time has made a movie in English.
 Starring Rebecca Hall, Alan Rickman and Richard Madden, the picture tells a complicated love story that faces the challenge of time and distance separation in the Germany of early 20th century.

 Jérôme Tonnerre, my friend and regular co-writer, recommended Journey into the Past to me because he thought certain of the subjects it deals with would interest me.
 Several days after I finished reading it I realised the story had stuck in my head.
 In fact I was deeply touched by the emotions, the feelings that it conveyed.
 I called Jérôme to tell him his recommendation had hit home and that I thought we should adapt it together with a view to making a film.